MunaZekia/PWA-Text-Editor/01-Class-Content/21-MERN/01-Activities/12-Stu_MERN-Setup/Solved/README.md

 # Add Comments to Implementation of the MERN-stack Architecture

 ## Root-level Functionality
+// how do we do front end and back end at the same time?
+* The `package.json` file: This file contains all of the dependencies for our entire application, as well as the scripts that we can run to execute our application.
+// we are uitiziing appollo server for the back end and react for the front end

 * The `npm start` script: In production, we only run the back-end server, which will serve the built React application code as its front end.